If You’re Reading This, You’re Me. Hi.

 19. Make a memory jar from family and friends.

-Email or text everyone who’s known him.
-Aunts, grandparents, his coach, his best friend’s mom.
-Ask each one for a favorite memory.
-Print them.
-Fold them.
-Drop them in a mason jar with a ribbon.
-Give it to him at his graduation party or on move-in day.
-He will read every single one.
+Send a message to everyone that knows him: aunts, grandparents, his coach, his best friend's mom, etc. Ask for a favorite memory.
+Print them out, fold them, and drop them in a mason jar.
+You can add a ribbon.
+You can give it to him at his graduation party or on move-in day.
+He will read all of them.
 So will you.

 20. Print actual physical photos for an album he can take to college.

 Not on his phone.
 Photos.
 On photo paper.
 Walgreens does it for under thirty cents a print.
-Pull 30 from across his life and put them in a small album.
+Pull 30, spread across his life, and put them in a small album.
 Slip it into his suitcase.
 Watch his roommates be jealous of the boy whose mom did this for him.
 Pure mom flex.

 Life Skills To Send Him Off With